Tips for Online Students

 1. Possess good writing skills

-2. Schedule regular time each week to work in the course
+2. Schedule regular time each week to work on the course

 3. Work without direct supervision